mrsedghi/sepid-carpet-panel/README.md

-# Sepide Carpet Cleaning Management Panel with React
+# Sepid Carpet Cleaning Management Panel with React

 This project is a management panel for the Sepideh Carpet Cleaning system, developed using the React framework.